lancenacabuan/theosis/README.md

 Theosis is the transformative journey of being united with God, partaking in His divine nature through His grace, and growing into the likeness of Christ to fulfill our true purpose.

 ### **Clarifying the Creator-Creation Distinction**
-A key aspect of theosis is maintaining the distinction between Creator and creation.
+A key aspect of *theosis* is maintaining the distinction between Creator and creation.
 Believers do not become God in essence or merge with Him.
-Instead, they participate in His **energies**—His grace, life, and presence—while God’s essence remains wholly transcendent and inaccessible.
+Instead, they are invited to participate in His **energies**—His grace, life, and presence—while God’s essence remains wholly transcendent, unknowable, and distinct from creation.

-St. Gregory Palamas articulated this distinction, emphasizing that theosis involves sharing in God’s uncreated energies, such as His love and power, without compromising His unique essence.
-This understanding safeguards both the transcendence of God and the relational intimacy believers experience with Him.
+St. Gregory Palamas articulated this distinction, emphasizing that *theosis* involves sharing in God’s uncreated energies—such as His love, wisdom, and transformative power—without compromising the unique essence of God.
+This framework preserves the Creator-creature divide while affirming God’s intimate and relational nature.

-To illustrate, consider the warmth and light of the sun: humanity can experience and benefit from its rays (God’s energies) without touching the sun’s core (God’s essence).
-This distinction highlights the accessibility of God’s life and grace while preserving His divine mystery.
+To illustrate, consider the warmth and light of the sun: humanity can experience and benefit from its rays (God’s energies) without ever accessing or altering the sun’s core (God’s essence).
+This analogy emphasizes that believers can encounter God’s life and grace in a way that transforms them while safeguarding His divine mystery and transcendence.
+Through His energies, believers are empowered to reflect His character and grow in holiness.

 ### **Partakers of the Divine Nature**
 Theosis is grounded in the biblical promise found in **2 Peter 1:4**, which declares that believers may become *“partakers of the divine nature.”* This does not imply a literal or ontological union with God’s essence but signifies a sharing in His grace and presence, enabling believers to reflect His image and fulfill their created purpose.